thiagoslino/ChuckNorrisTalk/README.md

 client randomByCategory: #dev. "inspect it for a random fact by category"

-client  search: 'brazil'.
-"or"
-client  search: 'argentina'. "inspect it for a list of facts"
+client  search: 'brazil' "inspect it for a list of facts"
 ```

 ## Morph for random facts.
 There is a simple morph to show random facts.
 Execute: